 People with low magnesium levels experience restless sleep and controlling its intake will help you immensely.
 It is connected with deep restorative sleep, but it can help with insomnia as well.
 Furthermore, magnesium is advised for mild-to-moderate anxiety and depression.

 Melatonin is produced naturally by our bodies and it is essential for sleep.
 It regulates the body’s sleep-wake cycles and it doesn’t work as a sedative.
 That is why having a schedule is important and you will be able to control (as much as possible) melatonin levels.
+It is possible to take it as supplements in the form of products such as MidNite.

 According to several studies, melatonin will help you fall asleep more easily, and sleep longer, while the overall quality of sleep is improved as well.
 This supplement should be taken 90 minutes before you want to lie down and the good thing is that it can be taken every day.
 It is advisable for the people with a melatonin deficiency.